-The WV State Tournament is traditionally held at the Charleston Civic Center, located at 200 Civic Center Drive, Charleston, West Virginia 25301.
-(Kanawha County) This site was selected because of date availability, size, adequate and available staff, closeness to major transportation corridors, and lodging and dining availability.
-The WV State Tournament always precedes the NASP National Tournament.
+The State Tournament site is selected because of date availability, size, adequate and available staff, closeness to major transportation corridors, and lodging and dining availability.
+The WV State Tournament always precedes the NASP® National Tournament.

-Where do I find information on the NASP National Tournament?
+Where do I find information on the NASP® National Tournament?

-This is located on the NASP website at: http://nasptournaments.org/.
+This is located on the NASP® website at: http://nasptournaments.org/.